sakroutamine/Project_2024/Report.md

 ```
 code
 ```

-- Bitonic Sort:
-- Sample Sort:
-- Merge Sort Pseudocode:
+- Merge Sort-
 ```
-   Initialize MPI environment
-   MPI_Init()
-   Get rank of current process and the total num of processes
-   MPI_Comm_rank(MPI_COMM_WORLD, &rank)
-   MPI_Comm_size(MPI_COMM_WORLD, &size)

-   Master process initializes the data array if rank == 0 (master process)
-   if rank == 0 THEN
-       Initialize the fullArray with N elements
-   end if
-   Broadcast the size of the data (N) to all processes using MPI_Bcast
-   MPI_Bcast(&N, 1, MPI_INT, 0, MPI_COMM_WORLD)
-   Divide the data into chunks for each process
-   subArraySize = N / size
-   Allocate memory for subArray of size subArraySize
-   Use MPI_Scatter to distribute parts of the full array from the master process to each process
-   MPI_Scatter(fullArray, subArraySize, MPI_INT, subArray, subArraySize, MPI_INT, 0, MPI_COMM_WORLD)

-   Each process sorts its local sub-array using sequential Merge Sort
-   local_merge_sort(subArray, subArraySize)
+function parallelMerge(subArray, subArraySize, rank, size):

-   Parallel merging like a tree:
+       Perform parallel merging in a tree
        step = 1
        while step < size do
            if rank % (2 * step) == 0 then
+               // Check if the neighboring process (rank + step) exists
                if rank + step < size then
-                  Receive the sorted sub-array from the neighboring process (rank + step)
+                      // Receive the sorted sub-array from the neighboring process
                       MPI_Recv(receive_buffer, subArraySize, MPI_INT, rank + step, 0, MPI_COMM_WORLD, MPI_STATUS_IGNORE)

-                  Merge the received sub-array with the local sub-array
+                      // Merge the received sub-array with the local sub-array
-                  merged_array = merge(subArray, receive_buffer)
+                      mergedArray = merge(subArray, receive_buffer)

-                  Update the local sub-array with the merged result
+                      // Update local sub-array with the merged result
-                  subArray = merged_array
+                      subArray = mergedArray
                       subArraySize = subArraySize * 2
                end if
            else
-              Send the local sorted sub-array to the neighboring process (rank - step)
+               // Send the local sorted sub-array to the neighboring process (rank - step)
                MPI_Send(subArray, subArraySize, MPI_INT, rank - step, 0, MPI_COMM_WORLD)

-              Exit loop once the array is sent
+               // Exit the loop once the array is sent
-              BREAK
+               break
            end if
+           // Move to the next step in the merging process
            step = step * 2
        end while

-   Gather all sorted subarrays at master using MPI_Gather
-   if rank == 0 then
-       MPI_Gather(subArray, subArraySize, MPI_INT, fullArray, subArraySize, MPI_INT, 0, MPI_COMM_WORLD)
-   end if

-    Master process prints the fully sorted array
-    if rank == 0 THEN
-        print sorted fullArray
-    end if

-    Finalize MPI environment
-    MPI_Finalize()
   ```
 - Radix Sort:
 - Column Sort: